RayBenefield/Forge-Dev-Kit/standards/philosophies.hs.md

 etc. our experiences with Halo 5's Forge tool.
 This initiative is headed by **Ray Benefield**, a professional Innovation Solutions Architect and veteran Software Engineer.
-The standards that are set by the FDK are strictly managed by Ray, following solid software engineering principles to ensure maximum useability.
+The standards that are set by the FDK are strictly managed by Ray, enforcing solid software engineering principles to ensure maximum useability.